 However, contingent workforce management is a complex employer responsibility and understanding contingent worker data and intelligence is critical to gaining insight into the impact Independent Contractors have (such as quality management, project output, cost, risk management, etc.) on the company and work being done.

-As the contingent workforce continues to rise, employers must harness the power of Vendor Management Systems (VMS) in order to expand their program, mitigate risk and manage the growth of their contingent workforce.
+As the contingent workforce continues to rise, employers must harness the power and benefits of Vendor Management Systems (VMS) in order to expand their program, mitigate risk and manage the growth of their contingent workforce.

 The information below will help employers gain a deeper understanding of how a Vendor Management System aids in contingent workforce management and also give insights into how a VMS will help provide better access to the data employers need to drive business and their contingent workforce forward: